 You can now start creating goals, initiatives, releases, and features in Aha! by simply dragging them onto your starter roadmap.
 Then, you can customize what is shown and craft the perfect roadmap view to securely share your plans with your team.

 The most powerful aspect of the starter roadmap is that it is not just another simple roadmap drawing tool.
-It is backed up by the powerful Aha! data model.
+It is backed by the powerful Aha! data model.
 As you add, drag, and drop, you are creating and linking real product data in your account.
 This data can then be used on your other screens and used to unlock even more visualizations and roadmaps in Aha!

 The fact that you are entering structured data into Aha! makes the starter roadmap a valuable addition to our family of roadmaps.
 It is the perfect way to quickly begin taking advantage of everything Aha! offers so you can focus on building products that customers love — and be happy doing it.